Parkin 84

 Caleb Parkin, Bristol City Poet 2020 - 22, has featured in The Guardian and as guest poet on Radio 4’s Poetry Please.
 He’s published three pamphlets and debut collection, This Fruiting Body was longlisted for the Laurel Prize; Mingle was published Oct 2024.
 He’s a PhD researcher with RENEW Biodiversity at the University of Exeter, exploring human/nonhuman communication in contemporary ecopoetry and through practice.

-Caleb wrote the following about his poems.
+Caleb wrote the following about his poems:

 This poem, ‘Jaybours’, was prompted by seeing one of our local jays stood on a FOR SALE sign, a couple of houses down.
 The title then suggested itself and I’m not sorry for the pun it includes (in my critical work, I have proposed a ‘methodolo-jay’ of inter-species ‘creeping after’ poems to mimic them.
-I think of these jaunty puns are part of a jayful practice).
-It’s a What if, what then poem and often, these imaginative ‘trips’ are the poems which feel most authentic in my writing.
-Here, the jays have moved in to the house and I imagine what their domesticity might be like, trying and not-trying to fit in.
-They fill their recycling boxes with acorn-hats and bones; voices emerge from the house which may or may not be theirs (‘as though spoken / by a fungus’); until the house erupts with a ‘great gnarled oak’, the sound of what might be a baby somewhere in the resulting ‘welter’.
-It’s not hard to see the un-homely/unheimlich/uncanny aspects to this – the strangeness of suburbia and its (heteronormative) performances, disrupted by these birds failures to fit in.
-And it’s not hard to see, now, that as a queer, male couple living in the ‘burbs, I am not just writing about jays.
+I think of these jaunty puns as part of that jayful practice).
+It’s a ‘What if, what then’ poem: often, these imaginative ‘trips’ are the poems which feel most authentic in my writing.
+Here, the jays have moved into the house and I imagine what their domesticity might be like, trying and not-trying to fit in.
+They fill their recycling boxes with acorn-hats and bones; voicesemerge from the house which may or may not be theirs (‘as though spoken / by a fungus’); untilhe house erupts with a ‘great gnarled oak’, the sound of what might be a baby somewhere in the resulting ‘welter’.
+It’s not hard to see the un-homely/unheimlich/uncanny aspects to this – the strangeness of suburbia and its (heteronormative) performances, disrupted by these birds failuresto fit in.
+And it’s not hard to see, in hindsight, that as a queer couple living in the ‘burbs, I am not solely writing about jays.

-A short sequence of ‘Bear Talk’ poems will thread through my creative PhD output (book) and ‘Staying Safe in Bear Country’ is one of them.
-In Yukon (and in Sitka, Alaska) we had to have a briefing on the possibility of encountering bears.
-It struck me how this would have been the case in what is now the UK and in Europe: humans (some more than others) having wiped out these other large, carnivoran mammals from so much of the world’s surface.
-This prose poem is kinda ekphrastic: an augmented account of the informational video of the same title (it’s on YouTube!) we were shown when we arrived, as part of our induction.
-What fascinated me in the video was an attempt to give viewers – us – a primer on bear behaviour.
-Bears – grizzlies and black bears in that area – are very communicative animals, so meeting one with the right body language and tone might be the difference between a peaceful and violent encounter.
-We communicate with the bears, they with us.
-We can meet them ‘respectfully’ or ‘sternly’, depending on their demeanour (these modes struck me as particularly Canadian, somehow).
-I had also had a fascinating conversation with a Kluane First Nations – who self-govern the area – educator about their phenomenological stance on sharing space with bears.
-Ultimately, I was struck by the feebleness of some of the video’s approaches – much as I agree we should try – if a bear takes against you being in the – their? – forest.
-The tragedy of magnificent bears being killed when they cross the illusory threshold into human habitation, for the food humans leave out in abundance for them.
-And isn’t that food waste, our flimsy infrastructure of binbags, the ever-expanding space (settler-colonist) humans take up, a communication with the bears, too?
+A short sequence of ‘Bear Talk’ poems will thread through my creative PhD output and ‘Staying Safe in Bear Country’ is one of them.
+In Yukon (and in Sitka, Alaska) we had a briefing on the possibility of encountering bears.
+It struck me how this would once have been the case in (what is now) the UK and in Europe, but for humans (some more than others) having wiped out theselarge, carnivoran mammals from so much of the world’s surface.
+This prose poem is kind of ekphrastic: an augmented account of the informational video of the same title (it’s on YouTube!) we were shown when we arrived, as part of our induction.
+What fascinated me in the video was an attempt to give us viewers a primer on bear behaviour.

-Charlie Wilbur is a fisherman in Sitka, Alaska, with whom we were lucky enough to have a tour of the fishing boat marina in the Pacific North-West town.
-I wanted to give a sense of Charlie’s charm, humour, bonhomie and the sense of generosity he has towards his fellow fishermen, townsfolk, and to the sea itself.
-Based on the epigraph quote from Charlie – who is so quotable – I took the stance of Charlie-as-boat to explore some of this.
-I admired Charlie’s practicality, his activism, and how he held the paradoxes of salmon fishing with such good humour and grace.
-(For example, troller fishing itself is much lower-yield and therefore tricky to sustain, but to keep the troller – a particular kind of long-line fishing boat – trade afloat (!), they rely on the bycatch of supertrawlers doing immeasurable harm to the ocean’s biodiversity.)
-Charlie palpably loves the salmon, the sea, the culture around it.
-He wants to take care of it and for others to do so, if at all possible.
-I had a deep sense of his communion with the sea and its nonhuman inhabitants, the salmon he fishes, their incredible journeys, what they provide him and his community – and the precarity of all of this.
+Charlie Wilbur is a fisherman in Sitka, Alaska, with whom we were lucky enough to have a tour of the marina in the Pacific North-West town.
+I wanted to give a sense of Charlie’s charm, humour, bonhomie and the sense of generosity he has towards his fellow fishermen, townsfolk,and to the sea itself.
+Based on the epigraph quote from Charlie – who is so very quotable – I took the stance of Charlie-as-boat to explore some of this.